adamzuch/fhir-health-monitor/README.md

 ![preview](img/preview.png)

 ## Description
-This repository contains the source code for a FHIR Health Monitor application created for FIT3077 - Software engineering: Architecture and design.
+This repository contains the source code for a FHIR Health Monitor application created for assignment 2 and 3 of FIT3077 - Software engineering: Architecture and design.

 The main purpose of this assignment was to create a maintainable and extensible system using object oriented design patterns and principles.